Vince-maple-byte/Computer-Science-Notes/Devops/Dockerfile.md

 This main difference allows CMP to be a default command that can be changed while ENTRYPOINT is fixed.

-For a more in depth look at these instructions in dockerfile here is the documentation: https://docs.docker.com/reference/dockerfile/
+For a more in depth look at these instructions in Docker file here is the documentation: https://docs.docker.com/reference/dockerfile/

 #backend #docker #devops